 Can you provide some insight into the process of writing the musical for Trinity 150th anniversary?
 Where did you even start?

 Good question!
 Not sure really.
 You just start!

 The comforting thing about this sort of composing though, is that when setting words to music, some of the work is already done.
 That is to say, once the words are written, I use their natural cadence and flow to guide my writing of the music.
-I also have some teachers around the place that help me out.
-Chris Watson – Trinity College’s Director of Music – is a great support too and has encouraged me from the beginning.
+I also have some teachers around the place that helped me out.
+Chris Watson – Trinity College’s Director of Music – is a great support too and encouraged me from the beginning.

 What’s one thing people don’t know about you?